 This trip is priced based on two people sharing a room.
-If you’d like separate rooms, a single supplement is required.
+If you would like separate rooms, a single supplement is required.
 This trip is also available to solo cyclists and a supplement is required.
-The San Juan Islands’ welcoming and slow-paced atmosphere makes it a great place for solo cycling.
+The San Juan Islands are a welcoming and slow-paced atmosphere making it a great place for solo cyclists.

 Breakfast is included each morning.
 All inns serve a filling, fresh, and plentiful breakfast; some include a hot dish while others provide coffee, juice, yogurt, granola, fruit, and baked goods.
 Please notify us of dietary restrictions at the time of booking.

 Lunch and dinner are not included so you are free to choose from available nearby options.
 Depending on your timing it may be easier to pack a picnic lunch, while some days your route will offer dining options along the way.
 For dinner, be sure to sample some fresh seafood at a nearby restaurants see your info pack or ask your hosts for suggestions.

 - Washington State Ferry fares

 - Baggage transfers between inns and ferries

 - Route notes with maps